tgounant/tgounant/README.md

 :computer: I'm a computer science student at the university in France

-:seedling: I’m currently learning how artificial intelligence works
+:seedling: I’m currently learning data engineering and artificial intelligence

-:book: Thanks for the Art of Computer Programming
+:book: The Art of Computer Programming, Donald Knuth

 :pray: RIP Atom